-The devastation that the abortion industry has left in its wake has affected nearly every aspect of society.
+The devastation the abortion industry has left in its wake has affected nearly every aspect of society.
 From the estranged teenager to the now sterile woman, from the mother dying during an abortion to the propaganda that has led to more sex, more unwanted pregnancies, more broken lives, and much more regret.
-This evil was founded in bigotry and a heart towards population control and has cascaded into one of the major topics for elected leaders today.
+This evil was founded in bigotry and a heart towards population control and has cascaded into one of the most heated topics for elected leaders today.

 2 Corinthians 3:14 “But their minds were blinded.
 For until this day the same veil remains unlifted in the reading of the Old Testament, because the veil is taken away in Christ.”

 People cannot understand the truth apart from Christ.
 Whether it is people who rely on self-righteousness by obedience to the law or people who rely on self-righteousness by obedience to the world, they are all in darkness.

 We will believe want we want to believe if it fits our lifestyle or cultural views.